NoseferatuWKF/obsidian/coding/rust/base.md

 	    Err(),
     }
 }
-// ? operator can be used to astract result and option types fn main() -> Result<(), Box<dyn Error>> {
+// ? operator can be used to extract result and option types fn main() -> Result<(), Box<dyn Error>> {
     let greeting_file = File::open("hello.txt")?;
     Ok(())